-In the event that a single specific path out of the set of available paths shall be treated with higher priority compared to the others, a host may wish to signal such change in priority of subflows to the peer.
-Therefore, the MP_PRIO option, shown below, can be used to set a priority flag for the subflow on which it is sent.
+In the event that a single specific path out of the set of available paths shall be treated with higher priority compared to the others, a host may wish to signal such change in priority to the peer.
+One reason for such behavior is due to the different costs involved in using different paths (e.g., WiFi is free while cellular has limit on volume, 5G has higher energy consumption).
+Also, the priority of a path may be subject to dynamic changes, for example when the mobile runs out of battery only a single path may be preferred.
+Therefore, the path priority should be considered as hints for the packet scheduler when making decisions which path to use for user plane traffic.

+The MP_PRIO option, shown below, can be used to set a priority flag for the path which is specified by the AddrID field that uniquely identifies the path.
+The option can be sent over any path.